yhyakuna/katacoda-scenarios/vault-policy-templating/step2.md

 <img src="https://s3-us-west-1.amazonaws.com/education-yh/vault-acl-templating.png" alt="Entity"/>

-**NOTE:** For the purpose of training, you are going to work with the userpass auth method.
-But in reality, the user `bob` might be a username that exists in Active Directory, Okta, etc.
+**NOTE:** For the purpose of this tutorial, you are going to work with the `userpass` auth method to keep this simple.

 ## Create an Entity